sobebarali/verge/apps/docs/src/content/docs/roadmap/ai-extraction.md

 This feature is planned for future development and is not yet implemented.
 :::

+## Technology Choice

+**Firecrawl LLM Extraction** - Firecrawl's built-in `/extract` endpoint with schema support (Zod/JSON Schema).
+See [Technology Decisions](/architecture/technology-decisions/) for rationale.

 ## Overview

-AI Extraction will use Large Language Models to intelligently extract structured data from web pages based on natural language prompts.
+AI Extraction will use Large Language Models to intelligently extract structured data from web pages based on natural language prompts, powered by Firecrawl's LLM extraction capabilities.

 ## Core Concept